Tuesday, June 13, 2023

 For a mindset that avoids compromises there are in principle only three types of human knowledge possible: Firstly, a type of knowledge is conceivable in which the truth is given a priori.
 Now the question is whether with such an original knowledge of the truth human knowledge would be possible.
 It is not difficult to realize that there could in this case be no freedom.
 For freedom is after all only possible when a knowledge initiative is present.
 And the latter can only be taken when one does not yet know the truth.
 With an entity that knows the truth a priori, there can arise no need to seek this truth.
 From this it is obvious that with such type of knowledge freedom is completely excluded.

 The second type of knowledge would be such by which the truth is not at all given to the knowledge seeker.
 Can one in this case speak of freedom?
-Man could now indeed develop the greatest cognitional initiative, however, this initiative would be just a matter of self-delusion, for Man could in this case never recognize his freedom in truth, since after all the truth would remain transcendent to his knowledge.
+Man could now indeed develop the greatest cognitional initiative, however, but this initiative would be just a matter of self-delusion, for Man could in this case never recognize his freedom in truth, since after all the truth would remain transcendent to his knowledge.

-The third type of knowledge that enables us to attain true freedom, as well as free truth, has been presented to the world in The Philosophy of Freedom [also translated as The Philosophy of Spiritual Activity] by Rudolf Steiner.
+The third type of knowledge that enables us to attain true freedom, as well as free truth, has been presented to the world in "The Philosophy of Freedom," [also translated as "The Philosophy of Spiritual Activity"] by Rudolf Steiner.
 According to the only right view of Rudolf Steiner, the truth is from the beginning indeed immanent in human cognitive activity, yet this immanent truth is with respect for human consciousness blotted out.
 Cognitive activity consists in bringing this deleted content of the truth through human thinking again into the light of day.
 It is easy to see what is new in this third view, namely that truth in freedom and freedom in truth can be comprehended.
 For through the fact that the truth is blotted out at the beginning of knowledge, the initiative to gain knowledge is secured, through the fact however that the truth nevertheless remains immanent to the cognitive human being, the possibility is given to him to finish his knowledge initiative in truth.

 If one studies modern European worldviews carefully, one will become aware of three different types of worldviews, three ways of thinking that correspond to the above-mentioned types of knowledge, namely the East-European, the West-European and the Central-European schools of thought.
 The East-European and the West-European schools of thought contradict each other.[1]